The quenched fraction of satellites around simulated Milky Way-mass galaxies: Summary and Conclusions

 Our main conclusions are as follows:

 \begin{itemize} \item \textbf{Mass dependence of quenching is robust.} All three simulation suites reproduce the strong empirical trend that lower-mass satellites are more likely to be quenched.
-This agreement extends across the SAGA and ELVES surveys and the combined MW plus M31 sample, indicating that the simulations capture the same mass-dependent behavior seen in the full set of available observations.
+This agreement extends across the SAGA and ELVES surveys and the combined MW+M31 sample, indicating that the simulations capture the same mass-dependent behavior seen in the full set of available observations.
 Despite substantial differences in numerical resolution, halo-finding methodology, and feedback modeling, the consistency across both simulations and observations demonstrates that the mass dependence of satellite quenching is a robust outcome of contemporary galaxy-formation models.

-\item \textbf{Radial quenched fraction trends broadly agree, with notable discrepancies linked to host environment and halo physics.} Observations from SAGA and ELVES show gently declining quenched fractions with projected distance, reflecting strong environmental quenching at small radii.
-All three simulation suites qualitatively reproduce either weak or mildly falling radial trends within their uncertainties, but meaningful differences arise in the details: TNG50 most closely matches the observed decline, FIREbox is consistent with only modest radial variation across the probed range, and the FIRE-2 zoom-ins show suppressed inner quenched fractions driven entirely by their paired MW–M31 analogs.
-These variations may reflect differences in host-halo conditions (for example, circumgalactic medium structure, gas-removal efficiency, or feedback processes) as well as the imprint of host environment and assembly history.
+\item \textbf{Radial quenched fraction trends broadly agree, but are more sensitive to satellite population details.} Observations from SAGA and ELVES show gently declining quenched fractions with projected distance, reflecting stronger environmental quenching at smaller radii.
+TNG50 most closely reproduces this decline, while FIREbox remains broadly consistent with only weak radial variation across the probed range.
+The FIRE-2 zoom-ins show suppressed quenched fractions at small projected distances, particularly in the paired MW-M31 analogs.
+Unlike the stellar-mass trends, which remain remarkably stable across all datasets and environments, the radial quenched fractions are substantially more sensitive to the detailed stellar-mass and spatial distributions of the underlying satellite populations.

-\item \textbf{The discrepancy in FIRE-2 originates entirely from the paired MW--M31 analogs.} Splitting the FIRE-2 hosts into isolated and paired systems reveals that only the paired hosts exhibit the inverted radial trend.
-These paired systems lack high-mass satellites, show strong radial segregation between star-forming and quenched satellites, and produce quenched fractions that \emph{increase} with projected distance.
-Isolated FIRE-2 hosts, by contrast, show the expected strong central quenching.
-This result identifies a previously unrecognized environmental imprint within the FIRE-2 suite and demonstrates that host environment can strongly modulate satellite quenching outcomes.

-\item \textbf{Host environment may contribute to the diversity of radial quenching trends.} The FIRE-2 paired systems display distinct satellite populations and quenched fraction profiles compared to their isolated counterparts, suggesting that a host’s larger-scale environment or assembly history can leave an imprint on its satellites.
-In FIREbox and TNG50, where MW-mass centrals occupy a broad range of larger-scale environments, any such effects may be averaged out.
-While the present analysis cannot fully quantify this dependence, the results highlight the importance of exploring host environment and assembly history in a more systematic way.